vijuhiremath/Web-Games/README.md

 a) Separation of concerns (M/V/C)
 b) The application can move from any page to any other page
 c) Easy to extend and expand code
-e) Self documenting code.
+d) Self documenting code.
 Nothing is hidden more than a file away.

 New user stories written in new-user-stories.txt